itrascastro/itrascastro.github.io/_posts/2014-05-21-ini-parser-class-section-inheritance.md

 database.params.password = devsecret
 {% endhighlight %}

-Next, assume that the application developer needs the staging configuration data from the INI file.
-It is a simple matter to load these data by specifying the INI file and the staging section:
+Next, assume that the application developer needs the development configuration data from the INI file.
+It is a simple matter to load these data by specifying the INI file and the development section:

 {% highlight php %}
 <?php